Cartooning and Comic Book Illustration (FULL)

-Instructor Tom Wallestad has a passion for cartooning.
-If you do too, this class is for you!
-You will learn basic cartooning drawing skills, the foundations of penciling, inking, coloring, and transferring techniques.
+With instructor Tom Wallestad, you will learn basic cartooning drawing skills, the foundations of penciling, inking, coloring, and transferring techniques.
 Explore the unique story-telling language of comics and graphic novels and apply what you learn to your development as a cartoonist.
 This class fills early!
-Register now!

 For campers entering grades 6-9